Buying real estate in the Philippines?

 How is the property market in the Philippines currently?

-The Philippines is, as of now, a vulnerable and fragile country
+The Philippines is, today, a relatively stable country

 Stability should be the first thing you look at when you want to invest in real estate because it fosters consistent cash flows and long-term wealth building.
 It is an information you need as a foreigner looking to buy a property in the Philippines.